prajothh/prajothh/README.md

 - 👋 Hi, I’m @prajothh
 - 👀 I’m interested in full stack java developer
-- 🌱 I’m currently learning Afvance java
+- 🌱 I’m currently learning Advance java
 - 💞️ I’m looking to collaborate on .
 - 📫 How to reach me ...